tnordquist/my-fun-run-client/docs/index.md

     > I am new to running, and I am looking for help staying motivated, so I can reach my goals!

-* Someone runs regularly but is feeling "stuck" in their routine and is looking for something new.
+* Someone runs regularly but feels "stuck" in their routine and is looking for something new.
     > I run regularly along my same route and would like something new and exciting without having to go far from home.

  ## Summary of Current State of Application

  My Fun Run is currently in mid-development.
 The app runs on an emulator (Pixel 3a API 28), but you are not able to fully execute the app.
-Once you sign-in through Google you are brought to a blank Home screen.
+I have successfully ran the app in horizontal and vertical views.Once you sign-in through Google you are brought to a blankHome screen.
 Using bottom navigation you can move to the Race selection screen.
-There you will find a list of races, but you cannot navigate beyond that point.
-In other words, you are not able to begin tracking your run.ONce you select a run an alert dialog box would show up and allow you an edit option or option to start race.
+There you will find a list of races, you can edit the race details, but you cannot navigate beyond that point.
+In other words, you are not able to begin tracking your run.
+Once you select a run an alert dialog box does show up and allows you an 'edit' option and will have an option to 'start race' at a later stage in development.
 At that point, you would begin running while the app accesses GPS to track your distance.
-Through use of the timer it will track your time and create a pace for you based on time and distance.
-After completing your run you can review your stats and save them to the History log.
-You can also navigate from the home screen to the History screen if you don't wish to start a race but only review previous runs.
+GPS has not been added to the app yet.
+The app will also need a timer to track time the user runs which has not been added yet.
+You can also navigate from the home screen to the History screen and back to Home.
 The History Fragment is currently blank.

 #### Improvements
  * Add audio to race themes